IvanLisRus/LabVIEW-ONNX_Runtime/README.md

 - Display the result (segmentation, scaling, rotation)

 **Stage 3:** Identification (ANN EfficientNet-B4):
-- resize [512, 512] -> [380, 380]
+- Image resizing [512, 512] -> [380, 380]
-- transform image [380, 380] into tensor [1, 3, 380, 380] and feed it to ANN input
+- Transform image [380, 380] into tensor [1, 3, 380, 380] and feed it to ANN input
-- transform data received from ANN into probabilities for each of the two classes [Avers, Revers]
+- Transform data received from ANN into probabilities for each of the two classes [Avers, Revers]
-- display result
+- Display result